Call

 • Informal or common law marriage divorces

 And so much more.
-Even if you’re filing for an uncontested divorce, a lawyer can help you.
-They’ll make sure your finances are in order and help you fill out all the necessary paperwork.
+Even if you’re filing for an uncontested separation, a lawyer can guide you.
+They’ll help you organize your finances and complete all necessary documents.

-Now that we know a little more about the ins and outs of divorce, let’s dive into our guide on how to prepare for your divorce.
+Now that we know a little more about the ins and outs of a legal split, let’s dive into our guide on how to get ready for yours.

-It’s important not to jump into the legal proceedings of a divorce right away.
-Complete some divorce planning first.
+It’s important not to jump into the legal proceedings right away.
+Complete some thoughtful planning first.

 Start by getting organized.
-Take some time to think about how you’d like the negotiations to go, and what your ideal outcome would be for yourself and, if you have them, your children.
+Think about how you’d like the negotiations to go, and what your ideal outcome would be for yourself and, if you have them, your children.

 Take Control

-Trying to figure out how to divorce peacefully can feel like a tall order.
-During the process, it’s tempting to give up and pretend like it’s not happening.
+Trying to figure out how to navigate this kind of process peacefully can feel like a tall order.
+During the transition, it’s tempting to give up and pretend like it’s not happening.
 You may want to dodge phone calls or ignore emails.

 Instead of giving in to this temptation, take responsibility.
-It’s important to be active, not passive, in your divorce.
+It’s important to be active, not passive, during this legal matter.
 Listen to the people who are trying to help you, but make sure you’re involved in the decision-making as well.

-This is your divorce.
-And the last thing you want is to look back on the experience and wish you had taken more control of the situation.
+This is your case.
+And the last thing you want is to look back and wish you had taken more control of the situation.

 Accept Support from Friends and Family